amazon-ion/ion-vscode-plugin/README.md

 ## Functionality

 This one is for highlighting comment.
-I built the grammar file ion.tmLanguage.json based on the LSP sample from: https://github.com/microsoft/vscode-extension-samples.
 The test file is under client/testFixture folder.

 ## Running the Sample